LaunchCode-Education-Archived/csharp-web-development/src/chapters/sql-part1/studio.rst

 In this studio, you will use space in *MySQL Workbench* to practice writing SQL queries to retrieve or modify information stored in an established database.
-You will also explore the parallels between Java objects and database tables.
+You will also explore the parallels between C# objects and database tables.

 Walkthrough
 -----------